Prospective Exchange Students

 Exchange students enrolled in the Law School, School of Nursing, Darden School of Busines and the McIntire School of Commerce will receive separate instructions directly from those schools on course selection and enrollment procedures.

 The “Course Catalog” includes the complete list and description of all courses offered at UVa.
 It is called the Graduate or Undergraduate Record at UVa and can be found online at http://records.ureg.virginia.edu/ .
 The Course Offering Directory (COD) is the list of courses that are offered for a specific semester or term.
 It becomes available midway through the previous semester (about 3 months before spring semester classes begin and about 6 months before fall semester classes begin).
-Exchange students are required to wait until the “open enrollment” date before they are eligible to enroll in any courses at UVa.
 Please note that UVA cannot guarantee that an exchange student will be able to enroll in any specific course offered.

 Under the terms of UVA’s exchange agreements, UVA tuition and student fees are waived for exchange students.
 Student fees do not include health insurance.

 The University also requires that you complete a pre-entrance health form.
 The form should be submitted directly to the Elson Student Health Center.
-Exchange students are not required to purchase the University of Virginia student health insurance coverage offered through Aetna OR register for the hard waiver program.
-Although not required, the Aetna plan is available for exchange students to purchase, but can only be purchased for the entire academic year.
-If you will be attending UVa for a single semester this coverage may not be appropriate.
+Exchange students are not required to purchase the University of Virginia student health insurance coverage offered through Aetna OR submit the hard waiver .

 Exchange students are eligible for residential (on-campus) housing at UVa.
-Fall semester students can find information about applying for on-campus housing at www.virginia.edu/housing.
+Information about applying for on-campus housing is at www.virginia.edu/housing.
 Housing options available to exchange students are listed under the “transfer student” link on the housing webpage.

-If you elect NOT to live in residential housing there are many options available off-grounds near the University.
-This website offers a listing of a wide variety of off-grounds accommodations: http://offgroundshousing.student.virginia.edu/.
+If you elect NOT to live in residential housing there are many options available off-Grounds near the University.
+This website offers information on a wide variety of off-Grounds accommodations: http://offgroundshousing.student.virginia.edu/.

 If you are planning to apply for on-campus housing please note when housing will be available for move-in.
 If you plan to arrive in Charlottesville before your residential housing becomes available you will need to contact housing directly to arrange for an early move-in or make arrangements to stay at a local hotel.